CHAMPION316/alien-invaders/TESTING.md

     * [**alien-masters**](https://github.com/CHAMPION316/alien-masters)

 Not all my folders are in here but the ones that make the game run are.
 My intention was to get the game to run before I imported the folders that had my readme-files etc.

-## My apologies

-I deeply apologize, I googled as much as I could and it takes forever to get help from student care.
-The project works on it's own on my IDE but considering that I just found out about HEROKU since I just got reinstated I was unable to successfully fix the issue.
-I await a response email for what I consider an embarrassment.